Boost Profitability of Your Farm for Sale in Ohio: 2 Determining Factors in 2023

 When reviewing the taxes involved in selling your Ohio farmland for sale, be aware that various taxes are applied to the sale of land.
 While the tax consequences of the sale of your farmland may not be the deciding factor as to whether you sell or hold your property, it is essential that you understand the factors that could impact your profit.
-Being aware of the possible taxes will undoubtedly make the entire process much easier when you do go to sell your farmland; it will also be less of a surprise when it comes time to pay the taxes.
+Awareness of the possible taxes will undoubtedly make the entire process much easier when you go to sell your farmland; it will also be less of a surprise when it comes time to pay the taxes.

 Pay attention to these 3 taxes when you sell farmland:

 - Capital Gains Tax.
 When you sell a capital asset, such as farmland in Ohio, the profit is subject to taxation.
 Capital gains tax is imposed on the profit; essentially, the difference between your original purchase price and the sale price.
 The Ohio capital gains tax can be as high as 5.4%; however, when combined with the Federal capital gains tax, it can be as high as 28.9%.

 - Depreciation Recapture.
 Depreciation is the loss of value for an asset over time, which can be recognized as an expense by the IRS.
 If the asset sells at a gain, ordinary income tax applies to the depreciation expense.
 As such, the expense has been “recaptured.”
 Expect your farm for sale in Ohio to be taxed at a rate of 25% on all depreciation recapture.

 Want to avoid some of the aforementioned taxes when selling your land, and keep more dollars in your wallet?
 Assuming the answer is ‘yes,’ the next section will help.

 Employ these 3 tax-saving strategies for farm sales:

 - Set up an IRC Section 1031 Tax-Deferred Exchange.
-A 1031 Exchange is one of the most effective tax-saving strategies available to farmers, ranchers, and investors of farmland; it can allow taxpayers to sell their farm and purchase another like-kind (basically, similar in nature) farm, while deferring capital gain taxes.
+A 1031 Exchange is one of the most effective tax-saving strategies available to farmers, ranchers, and farmland investors; it can allow taxpayers to sell their farm and purchase another like-kind (basically, similar) farmland, while deferring capital gain taxes.